-Other non-GSSM web sites may be linked through the GSSM Web site.
+Other non-GSSM websites may be linked through the GSSM website.
 Many of these sites may operate under different privacy standards.
-Visitors to those web sites are advised to check the privacy statements of those sites and be very cautious about providing personally identifiable information without a clear understanding of how the information will be used.
+Visitors to those websites are advised to check the privacy statements of those sites and be cautious when providing personally identifiable information without a clear understanding of how the information will be used.

 Sharing Information with Third Parties

-GSSM will share personally identifiable information about its students and families with a limited number of selected third parties for the purposes of offering products and services requested by GSSM families.
+GSSM will share personally identifiable information about its students and families with a limited number of selected third parties for the purposes of offering products and services often requested by GSSM families.
 Examples include photography and portrait services, online college counseling services, and class ring distributors.

 Limiting Access to Personally Identifiable Information

 GSSM takes steps to limit access to personally identifiable information to GSSM faculty and staff who require access in order to perform their assigned duties.
 GSSM instructs its staff of their responsibilities concerning the protection of personally identifiable information.

 Inquiries and Comments